Role:

 Making Beauty an Experience

-The problem
+The Challenge

 Sephora needed more than a booth in Quebec, they needed a cultural moment.
 I led creative direction on the Artistry House and IG Cubes, designing a flow that mixed flash makeovers, aura photos, tattoos, and partner activations with brands like Jo Malone, Milk, and Skinfix.
 The result: over 32,000 direct interactions, stronger awareness and purchase intent, and a presence people lined up for and shared.

-The solution
+The Work

-Directed creative vision from concept to rollout
+Co-Led creative vision from concept to rollout

 Designed the full UX flow and presented it to Sephora’s team